18F/ux-guide/CONTRIBUTING.md

 # Contributing

 This document provides people who have been asked to substantially contribute content to the 18F UX guide — that is, people on 18F's UX Team — with a high-level picture of the editorial process that will shape their contributions.
 This document also includes some style advice and a rough timeline.

-If you do not work at 18F and are interested in contributing to this guide, you can either email us, file an issue, or submit a pull request.
-More on that [below](#members-of-the-public).
-You might also consider forking this guide and customizing it to your organizational needs.
+(See also: [Guidance for non-18F contributors](#non-18F-contributors))

 ## High-level goals